Author: Dr. Athanasios Pallis and Dr. Theo Notteboom

 The purpose of port coordination and cooperation strategies is for a port authority to formalize its expansion through a more active landlord function.
-The key drivers for the setting of coordination mechanisms include capital investments to accommodate increased traffic through the involvement of supply chain actors at the port and in the hinterland.
-Land scarcity, oligopoly in terminal operations, and negative externalities of port development, such as environmental impacts, further incite port authorities to a more active role.
-To fulfill these roles, port authorities act as leaders in coordination strategies aligning the various supply chain actors in developing integrated approaches and developing cooperation strategies with other port authorities to develop business opportunities.
+The key drivers for the setting up of coordination mechanisms include capital investments to accommodate increased traffic through the involvement of supply chain actors at the port and in the hinterland.
+Land scarcity, oligopoly in terminal operations, and negative externalities of port development, such as environmental impacts, further stimulate port authorities to a more active role.
+Port authorities have designed coordination strategies to align the various supply chain actors using integrated approaches and develop cooperation strategies with other port authorities.

-Globalization and the growing complexity of supply chains are inciting port authorities to undertake strategies aiming at a better level of coordination of their hinterland that involve:
+Globalization and the growing complexity of supply chains are encouraging port authorities to undertake strategies aiming at a better level of coordination of their hinterland that involve:

 - Inter-firm alliances.
 They concern two types of alliances.
 The first is vertical integration (along transport chains), where a maritime shipping company and a terminal operator can agree to coordinate their services.
 The second is horizontal integration (between competitors), where an equipment or container pool can be established to improve asset utilization.

 However, there is an increasing level of coordination between port authorities and inland ports, particularly among the largest ports.
 The latter tend to have more congestion issues as well as the volume and the financial and technical capability to undertake these initiatives.
-In Europe, the dominant strategy is the setting of dedicated rail or barge services towards the inland port.
-In North America, port authorities tend to set up logistical zones within their adjacent areas to better anchor traffic.
+In Europe, the dominant strategy is the setting up of dedicated rail or barge services towards the inland port.
+In North America, port authorities tend to set up logistical zones within their adjacent areas to anchor traffic better.

 2. Coordination in Container Terminal Operations

 Coordination also occurs within port terminals, as terminal operators attempt to improve productivity through coordination with terminal users.
 In the case of vessel operations, this coordination focuses on: